microsoft/DirectX-Graphics-Samples/Libraries/D3D12RaytracingFallback/developerguide.md

 ## Known Issues & Limitations

-* #### Local Root Signature Support limited to Root Constants Currently local root signature/shader records are limited to root constants.
+* #### No Local Root Signature Support for Root Descriptors Root descriptors are not currently supported.

-Descriptor Tables can be emulated for the time-being by binding descriptor tables that are dynamically indexed by a root constant (see ModelViewer's implementation)

-Root descriptors are similarly not supported.
 This is expected to be supported in the future, but it should be noted that these will require the use of `WRAPPED_GPU_POINTER`'s rather then being able to consume a `GPU_VIRTUAL_ADDRESS` directly

 * #### No Callable or Intersection shaders
 Both Callable and Intersection shaders are not yet supported.